Stamped paper

-Stamped paper is an often-foolscap piece of paper which bears a pre-printed revenue stamp.
-Stamped papers are not a form of postal stationery.
+Stamped paper is an often-foolscap piece of paper which bears an imprinted revenue stamp.
+Stamped papers are not a form of postal stationery as although they may contain writing, they are not designed to be used to convey a message.

 The use of stamped paper in the American colonies was so unpopular that it has been credited with sowing the seeds of the American Revolution.

 Uses

 The stamped paper has been widely used around the world to collect taxes on documents requiring stampings, such as leases, agreements, receipts, court documents and many others.
 The papers are bought blank apart from the pre-printed stamp and are available from stationers, lawyers' offices, post offices and courts according to local regulations.
 The parties to the matter then write their legal business on the paper and lodge it with the court or other interested party.
 This is an efficient way of collecting taxes and stamping documents without the need to submit them to a separate government stamp office.